 Fees are not returned to students who are suspended or dismissed or absent from any cause except illness.
-In case the student is compelled to postpone his work until a subsequent year on account of illness, a proportional amount of the tuition paid will be credited on his subsequent year.
+In case the student is compelled to postpone his work until a subsequent year on account of illness, the tuition paid will be credited on his subsequent year.